-Development of CIBA Shrimp KrishiApp for shrimp farm management application, the farmers could input their farm data on day-to-day farming operations/observations from stocking to harvest and receive pondwise information on shrimp survival, biomass, feed conversion ratio, pond water quality, and the expenditure incurred.
+An android mobile application-CIBA Shrimp KrishiApp-was developed for handholding shrimp farmers in making real-time data based decisions at the farm level.
+Using this interactive mobile application, the farmers could input their farm data on day-to-day farming operations/observations from stocking to harvest and receive pondwise information on shrimp survival, biomass, feed conversion ratio, pond water quality, and the expenditure incurred.
 Shrimp farmers were trained on the applications through conduction of farmer field schools on smart shrimp farming.